NOAA predicts above-normal 2021 Atlantic hurricane season - News Break

 NOAA predicts above-normal 2021 Atlantic hurricane season

-MIAMI — Forecasters are predicting another above-normal Atlantic Hurricane season for 2021, but do not anticipate the historic level of tropical activity seen in 2020.
+NEW ORLEANS — Forecasters are predicting another above-normal Atlantic Hurricane season for 2021, but do not anticipate the historic level of tropical activity seen in 2020.
 NOAA’s Climate Prediction Center published its predictions Thursday in its annual Atlantic hurricane season outlook.
-Forecasters predict a 60% chance of above-normal seasons, with 13 to 20 named storms, six to 10 hurricanes - including three to five which would be major hurricanes.tylerpaper.com
+Forecasters predict a 60 percent chance of above-normal seasons, with 13 to 20 named storms, six to 10 hurricanes - including three to five which would be major hurricanes.www.wwltv.com